Timothy C. Hain, MD DizzinessTumor index Page last modified: February 10, 2018

 Hearing testing is the most useful diagnostic test for acoustic neuroma.
 The most common abnormality is an asymmetrical high-frequency sensorineural hearing loss (see figure above left).
 No more than 1 out of 20 patients with large tumors have symmetry within 15 dB at 4000 Hz.
-However, recall that only about 1 in 1000 patients with hearing asymmetry have acoustics.
-It has been estimated that 5 percent of persons with sensorineural hearing loss have acoustics (Daniels et al, 2000), but this estimate is probably wrong as it would imply a much higher prevalence of acoustic neuromas than are commonly accepted.
+However, recall that only about 1 in 1000 patients with hearing asymmetry have acoustics (although other studies suggest 1/100 -- see below).
+It has also been estimated that 5 percent of persons with asymmetrical sensorineural hearing loss have acoustics (Daniels et al, 2000) -- amounting to 5/100.
+This estimate is probably wrong as it would imply a much higher prevalence of acoustic neuromas than are commonly accepted.

 Speech reception (SRT) is normal in many patients with small tumors.
 Excellent speech discrimination is found in about 50% of patients with small tumors, and one third of patients with large tumors still have near-normal (> 80%) speech discrimination.
 Because hearing asymmetry is mainly due to other conditions than acoustic neuromas, other pieces of information need to be integrated to make the clinical diagnosis of acoustic neuroma.
 Usually this integration process is done by a medical doctor with otologic expertise, and not by allied health persons such as audiologists.